 Focus Area 5.3 Novel diagnostic procedures, tools, and strategies.
 The development of novel diagnostic evaluation procedures, may involve assessment tools, treatments, and therapeutic strategies to slow decline, optimize function (especially cognitive function), and nurture as much independence as possible in the person with the diagnosis of AD.
+Further,

-Further, there is a need for better therapies to improve symptoms, to prevent cognitive dysfunction by optimizing a healthy lifestyle, or to alter the disease course even at later stages of the disease.
+Funding Opportunity: FY 2023-2024 Page 14 of 87 there is a need for better therapies to improve symptoms, to prevent cognitive dysfunction by optimizing a healthy lifestyle, or to alter the disease course even at later stages of the disease.
 High priority will be given to novel therapeutic approaches.